-- 1. Full admission to Master of Education program. - 2.
-Twelve hours of the curriculum and instruction core with 3.0 or above G.P.A. - 3.
-Successful completion of EDU 601 Foundations of School Administration and Supervision. - 4.
-Two years of successful teaching experience. - 5.
-Submission of petition to the Director of Graduate Studies in Education for formal admission. - 6.
-Acceptance by admissions committee.
+- 1. Submission of petition to the Director of Graduate Studies in Education for formal admission. - 2.
+Full admission to Master of Education program by acceptance of the admissions committee. - 3.
+Twelve hours of the curriculum and instruction core with 3.0 or above G.P.A. - 4.
+Successful completion of EDU 601 Foundations of School Administration and Supervision. - 5.
+For the add-on licensure, application and interview with the Director of Administration and Supervision and completion of application requirements.
+Two years of successful teaching experience is also required for acceptance into the Internship Program..